Wyesumu/oneday/README.md

 I will put some screenshots of site's pages, so you can see project in work.
 You can find it in "Examples" folder.

 You can ask me any question.
 I will be glad to help you!

+==about privileges:
+privileges is coded in numbers:
+1 is admin.
+Admin won't show in users list
+2 is a curator of the project.
+Usually also upload works, can delete any work and ban/reset artists.
+3 is general artist.
+All new users have this level.
+Can delete it's own arts 4 is banned.
+Can't upload, but can delete it's own arts.